pmehra7/redshiftAgility/README.md

-# redshiftAgility
+# redshiftBotoUI
-Front End for Launching a Redshift Cluster
+Front End for Launching a Redshift Cluster using Boto3